windy-civi/toolkit/README.md

 # 🏛️ Windy Civi: OpenCivicData Blockchain Transformer

+A collection of tools to do government activity analysis.
+Currently handles

+- Nearly all state governments
+- Federal
+- (future) Federal Courts
+- (future) Executive Orders
+- (future) RSS Feeds for news

 All actions must do the following

 - Be basic scripts in python, bash, rust, or typescript which can run as shell scripts with args.